 ACMS Science Fair is scheduled to begin Monday, Dec.
 09, 2022

 (Projects will be judged throughout the week and winners will be announced on Friday, Dec 16, 2022.)

-REGIONAL Science Fair - TBD: Science Fair projects that place in the top ten at the school level of competition will proceed to the regional level.
+REGIONAL Science Fair - TBD: Science Fair projects that place in the top ten at the school level of competition may be selected proceed to the regional level.
 The regional fair takes place in late January.

 8th Grade gifted and accelerated students may choose between science and social studies fairs, but must participate in one.